Peter R. Holland

 Peter R. Holland is an English theoretical physicist, known for his work on foundational problems in quantum physics and in particular his book on the pilot wave theory and the de Broglie-Bohm causal interpretation of quantum mechanics.

 Holland was educated at Hazelwick Comprehensive School in Crawley, West Sussex and at Imperial College.
-He did his Ph.D. on algebraic topological methods in physics under David Bohm at Birkbeck College.
+He did his PhD on algebraic topological methods in physics under David Bohm at Birkbeck College.

 Holland has worked at the University of London, Universite Pierre et Marie Curie (Paris), Bristol UWE and the University of Oxford.
 He is an editor of Physics Letters A.

-In 1993, Holland published his book “The Quantum Theory of Motion’’ in which he presented a comprehensive account of the causal interpretation of quantum mechanics initiated by Louis de Broglie and, in a more complete form, by David Bohm.
+In 1993, Holland published his book "The Quantum Theory of Motion’’ in which he presented a comprehensive account of the causal interpretation of quantum mechanics initiated by Louis de Broglie and, in a more complete form, by David Bohm.